Skip to Main Content

 CAST Model for effective prompt-making

-As we all start working with various Artificial Intelligence (AI) tools, we can see the need for effective prompt-making.
+As we continue working with various Artificial Intelligence (AI) tools, we can see the need for effective prompt-making.
 Just as we learn to use keywords and search terms for searching for library resources and on the Internet, these AI tools require us to become competent "prompt engineers."

 ASCD is a global education organization working to empower educators to better help students; they have created the "CAST" model for teaching effective prompt-creation.
 CAST is based on what has worked well for search-engine searching.